 Authors: Maxine Ross, Karunadeepa, Emilia Della Torre; Colin D. Butler

-The main motivation for this talk and essay is to provide information about the work of some followers (in Pune, India) of Dr Bhimrao Ramji Ambedkar, who lived in India from 1891 until 1956.
-Dr Ambedkar was 65 years old when he died, coinciding with the Buddha Jayanti festival, to honour Buddhism’s 2500th year.
+The main goal for this talk and essay is to provide information about the work of some followers (in Pune, India) of Dr Bhimrao Ramji Ambedkar, who lived in India from 1891 until 1956.
+Dr Ambedkar was 65 years old when he died, coinciding with the Buddha Jayanti festival, to honour Buddhism’s 2,500th year.
 The Dalai Lama first arrived in India, mainly to attend this celebration, only a few days before Dr Ambedkar died.

 Whether or not there is a future life, the three authors of this paper, not born Buddhist, have all been, at various times, intensely moved by the unfairness of the social world, as was Dr Ambedkar, born a Hindu, but who converted to Buddhism in October 1956.
 This was in Nagpur, Maharashtra, in central India, at a mass gathering attended by over 300,000 people, one of whom was a grandfather of the fourth author of this paper, Karunadeepa, the only one of us who was born Buddhist.

 In Australia, even among those of European descent, much inequality is passed through the generations, and along family lines, by privilege and unequal access to opportunity.
 Many people who are wealthy went to exclusive, expensive schools, where, in time, they send their own children.
-It is well-known, and not just allegation, that many rich people do not pay a fair share of tax.
+It is well-known, and not just baseless allegation, that many rich people do not pay a fair share of tax.
 Mackenzie Bezos, the soon to be divorced wife of Jeff Bezos, the founder of the company Amazon, is reported to be due to receive almost US$70 billion in her divorce settlement.
 In so doing, she will become the richest woman in the world.
 Bezos, himself, is reported to have humble origins, the son of a teenage mother and a father who has been described as “deadbeat”.
 But his example of transition from hardship to fabulous wealth is more the exception than the rule.

 Dr Ambedkar, who served as Law Minister in the first Indian government in 1947, was also exceptional.
 This was not through extraordinary entrepreneurial skills and alleged “robotization” of employees (the Bezos route), but from an vigorous and courageous intellect, some protection in childhood (due to descent from several generations of soldiers, including his father who rose to be an officer, in an army whose British leaders were far less caste-conscious than most Indians) and hard work.
-Timing and history was also important.
+Timing and history were also important.
 Ambedkar became a leading public figure through his central role in the struggle for Indian independence from Britain, recently reported as plundering the equivalent of $45 trillion from India during its long occupation (1).
+(For an alternative view, see.)

 We said that Dr Ambedkar was born Hindu.
 More accurately, as a member of the Mahar caste, he was born “untouchable”, meaning that close contact with him (even if indirect) was considered, by orthodox Hindus, to pollute or contaminate those who were conditioned, usually since birth, to consider themselves “higher born”, such as Brahmins.